-Grandfather Paradox: When one of the travelers asks this exact question, Doninger explains that one person couldn't make the Mets beat the Yankees: i.e. you can't change the course of history that much.
+Grandfather Paradox: When one of the travelers asks this exact question, Doninger explains that one person couldn't make the Mets beat the Yankees: i.e. a single person can't significantly change the course of history.
 But when the questioner presses the point, we get a Hand Wave.

 Reality Is Unrealistic: A problem that ITC encounters when it tries to market the time travel technology.
 Who wants to witness the Gettysburg Address when all you're getting is watching an ugly man with an incredibly high-pitched voice speak quickly to a group of morose people in the rain?
 Who wants to see George Washington seasick and huddling with his men from a stormy, cold night during the famous crossing?

 Sleep Learning: How ITC prepares its travelers to speak the proper dialects and such.
 It doesn't work too well, as in real life.
 Apart from picking up a few words and phrases while they're there, only André and the Professor can really communicate properly since they already knew the basics.
 Chris manages to scrape by with a bit of Latin.